Long-term changes in functional connectivity predict responses to intracranial stimulation of the human brain: Results

 In order to validate that these associations were robust and did not rely on a few sessions, we ran a bootstrap process to produce the 95\% confidence interval of the associative power (error bars in Fig.~\ref{fig2}).
 The confidence intervals for both $D$ and $FC_L$ are above zero indicating the robustness of the associative power.

-To generalise these results on delta and theta, we applied the same analysis across all available stimulation sessions (n=131) across 66 subjects, that is, including also sessions that did not show strong stimulation responses (see Supplementary Fig. S1).
+To generalize these results on delta and theta, we applied the same analysis across all available stimulation sessions (n=131) across 66 subjects, that is, including also sessions that did not show strong stimulation responses (Fig.~\ref{fig2}(c-d)).
 In both cases the inverse Euclidean distance $D$ was the feature with the highest associative power (AP = 8.69 for delta, AP = 6.57 for theta).
-However, $FC_L$ also exhibited a strong association corroborating the results in Fig.~\ref{fig2} (AP = 5.15 for delta, AP = 2.80 for theta).
+However, $FC_L$ also exhibited a strong association (AP = 5.15 for delta, AP = 2.80 for theta) corroborating the results in Fig.~\ref{fig2}(a-b).
 For reference, an AP value above 2.5 approximately corresponds to a p-value below 0.01.